How to Calculate Voltage Drop in 12V and 24V Systems

 • New voltage drop: 4.2A × (50 × 0.00159) = 0.33V = 2.8%

-• Perfect!
-Your fridge gets proper voltage and runs efficiently.
+• Your fridge gets proper voltage and runs efficiently all weekend.

 The Hidden Cost of Voltage Drop

-Beyond poor performance, excessive voltage drop costs you:
+Beyond poor performance, excessive voltage drop costs you in ways you might not notice immediately.

 1. Energy Waste

 Lost voltage becomes heat in the wire.
-You’re literally burning energy (and battery capacity) before it reaches your device.
+You’re literally burning battery capacity before it reaches your device.

 Many devices are rated for 12V.
 Running them at 10.5V due to voltage drop puts stress on electronics and motors, shortening their lifespan.